wirebits/PicoWQuack/README.md

 | LOOP      | It runs commands for a certain number of times.<br> Synatx is `LOOP number-of-times commands` | LOOP 3<br>TYPE Hello World!<br>EXIT<br><br>LOOP 4<br>TAB<br>EXIT<br><br>LOOP 1<br>CTRL S<br>EXIT<br><br>LOOP 1<br>CTRL SHIFT N<br>EXIT<br> |
 | INF       | It run commans infinitely.<br>Syntax is `INF commands` | INF<br>TYPE Hello World!<br>EXIT<br><br>INF<br>TAB<br>EXIT<br> |

-# 🔡Special Symbols
-`-`
-- It is used to put the cursor in the next line.
-- It is only used with TYPE.
-- Example : `TYPE Hello World!-`
-- If TYPE contain any command and then `-` then it run automatically without `ENTER` key.

 # 📝Supported Mnemonics
 ## Alphabet Keys
 `A` `B` `C` `D` `E` `F` `G` `H` `I` `J` `K` `L` `M` `N` `O`